Here are the six essential PR metrics you need to measure:

 Evaluating where your business has been featured in the media is paramount.
 And attributing coverage to earned media, PR outreach, or paid editorial opportunities, will inform and improve your PR strategy.
-Tracking media facing opportunities is a great way to assess the value of your PR team and your messaging.
+Tracking media-facing opportunities is a great way to assess the value of your PR team and your messaging.

 However, every mention and piece of media coverage is a drop in the water that is your brand awareness.
-So don’t spurn smaller publications until you have done your due diligence.
+So don’t disregard smaller publications until you have done your due diligence.
 If it’s a small industry publication that speaks directly to your target audience, coverage can have the most significant impact.

 Building a comprehensive PR outreach strategy and list of publications to target will enable efficient outreach.
 The ease of this process will be reflected in your PR measurement.

 PR campaigns without an audience are a good way to waste your company’s time.
 Pulitzer prize-worthy press releases are worthless if nobody reads them.
 And paying out for your PR to only be seen and heard by your own staff is a travesty.

 So an important PR metric you can measure is the reach of specific publications.
 By measuring reach, when your brand is featured or mentioned, you’ll be able to assess the possible impact that coverage may have.
 It will also inform the public relations team’s decisions to target publications and be able to prove their value.

 Calculating the potential readers of a publication or audience of a radio broadcast can help quantify your PR.
 Using a media monitoring platform to assess these metrics allows you to make better decisions for your company.
 Ultimately narrowing down where you want to spend your time and energy.